 Taking care of your teeth

 During pregnancy, your gums may become more sensitive and bleed more easily due to increases in hormone levels.
 It is important to continue to brush and floss daily to keep your teeth and gums healthy.
-Gum disease and other dental infections in pregnant women have been linked to an increase in premature birth and poor dental health for their children.
+Gum disease and other dental infections in pregnancy have been linked to an increase in premature birth and poor dental health for children.
 Continue to see your dentist for regular checkup and cleanings.
 A softer toothbrush may help.

 Avoid x-rays during your pregnancy unless absolutely necessary.
 If x-rays are required, make sure you are given a lead apron to protect the unborn baby.
 Talk to your doctor or midwife before having general anesthesia for dental treatment.